mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 circuit itself, it is not representative of real-world fault scenarios.
 In the unprotected voter studies, we subject the entire netlist to faults, including the voter circuit.

-The Yosys script used to run these tests was the same as @lst:ignorevoter, except that the statements to select only voters were removed.
+The Yosys script used to run these tests was the same, except that the statements to select only voters were removed.
 Results for this set of tests are shown in @tab:faultinjectunprotected.
 The process remains stochastic, and the same parameters as in the protected voter experiments were used (100 samples per fault).

+#pagebreak()

 #figure(
   table(